What is it about the winter months that automatically gets us craving comfort foods – especially a big ole mug of low carb hot chocolate. Yum!

 Low Carb Hot Chocolate on the Go

-…but on those hectic mornings or lazy days when you just need a quick fix of something sweet, you might not want to make a batch over the stove.
+This recipe is so straight forward, and takes hardly any time to make — but on those hectic mornings or lazy days when you just need a quick fix of something sweet, you might not want to make a batch over the stove, and unfortunately the low carb hot chocolate starbucks sells is not so low in carb.

 Great news for us low carbers, there are a few options!